-Examine the formulary.
-That's the list of fertility medicines that will be covered.
-(A big, important part of most fertility treatment protocols!)
-And make sure you are familiar with the annual deductible and additional payments that must be paid for each visit, procedure or prescription.
-Balance those expenses against the annual premium to determine which is likely to cost less over the year.
+Make sure you are familiar with the annual deductible, monthly premium, and any additional payments (such as co-pays) that must be paid for each visit, procedure or prescription.
+Then, balance those expenses against the annual premium to determine which is likely to cost less over the year.

-💡Pro Tip: Your blood work and fertility diagnostics should always be covered by insurance.
-Otherwise, you can end up paying thousands when you don’t need to.
-Keep this in mind throughout the process!
+Did you know?
+Blood work and fertility tests should always be covered by insurance.
+Keep this in mind so you don't end up paying thousands when you don’t need to!

 3. Explore Insurance Riders

-If none of the policies offered by your employer provide adequate coverage for fertility treatment, it may be possible for you to purchase a rider.
-This can help defray the costs of treatment and make a big difference.
+If none of the policies offered by your employer provide adequate coverage for fertility treatment, it may be possible for you to purchase an insurance rider.
+This can help defray the cost of treatment and make a big difference.

-While strides are being made to push for more equitable coverage for all, there is unfortunately still a long way to go.
-For hopeful parents who are part of the LGBTQ+ community, purchasing an insurance rider can sometimes be the best option for getting the family-building assistance needed to move forward.
+While strides are being made to push for more equitable coverage for all, there is still a long way to go.
+For those in the LGBTQ+ community, purchasing an insurance rider can sometimes be the best option for getting the family-building assistance they need to move forward.

 What is a rider?
-A rider adds coverage at additional cost, but this option could be less expensive than paying out-of-pocket or getting a different carrier.
-If you're planning one or more treatments for intrauterine insemination (IUI) or in vitro fertilization (IVF), for example, the higher premium might be worth it.
+An insurance rider adds coverage at an additional cost.
+This option may be less expensive than paying out-of-pocket or getting a different provider.
+If you're planning one or more treatments like intrauterine insemination (IUI) or in vitro fertilization (IVF), for example, the higher premium might be worth it.

-Here's a quick recap of the next steps you should take to ensure you have the right insurance coverage to make your dreams of a family a reality:
+Here's a quick recap of the next steps you should take to ensure you have the right insurance plan to make your dreams of expanding your family a reality: